ghostinthecamera/IGCS-GITC/Cameras/Armored Core 6/ReadMe.md

 Injectable camera for Armored Core 6
 ============================

-Current supported game version: v1.60.1+
+Current supported game version: App Ver .60
 Camera version: 2.0
 Credits: ghostinthecamera (with some tips from Frans!)